Danielle Schmiemann: Women's

 Schmiemann chose not to play in her final year of juniors as the 2017 Alberta Junior Provincials and Canadian Junior Curling Championships conflicted with the 2017 Winter Universiade.
 Because of this, she began skipping her own team for the 2016–17 season.
 The team failed to qualify for the playoffs in any tour events.
 With their win at the 2016 CIS/CCA Curling Championships earlier the previous year, Schmiemann would play with Rocque at the 2017 Winter Universiade where they would once again find success winning the gold medal for Canada.
 She played in the U Sports/Curling Canada University Curling Championships again in 2018 representing the University of Alberta where they won the title once again alongside teammates Kristen Streifel, Selena Sturmay, Jesse Iles and Paige Papley.
 This would set them up to represent Canada once again at the 2019 Winter Universiade in Krasnoyarsk, Russia.
 Shortly after this win, Schmiemann would join Rocque as an official team in 2018, with Becca Konschuh at second and Jesse Iles at lead.
 They made the quarterfinals at the Tour Challenge Tier 2 Grand Slam of Curling event and finished runner-up at the 2019 Alberta Scotties Tournament of Hearts to Chelsea Carey.
 She then played with Streifel at the 2019 Winter Universiade where they lost to Sophie Jackson from Great Britain in the qualification game.
 Schmiemann was also chosen to be the flag bearer for the entirety of Team Canada at this Universiade.

 Team Rocque had a strong 2019–20 season, starting it off with a semifinal finish at the 2019 Cameron's Brewing Oakville Fall Classic.
 The team qualified for the playoffs at the 2019 Tour Challenge Grand Slam event where they lost to eventual winners Anna Hasselborg.
 Going into the 2020 Alberta Scotties Tournament of Hearts, Rocque was the number one seeded team, earning their spot through the CTRS points leader berth.
 They went 6–1 through the round robin, with their only loss to the Laura Walker.
 They would play Walker again in the 1 vs. 2 game where they lost 7–1.
-They had a strong semifinal game, able to easily defeat Krysta Hilker 8–1 setting up the third match for Rocque and Walker during the competition.
-The team struggled during the final, not able to figure out the ice and losing the final for the second straight year in a row.
+They won the semifinal against Krysta Hilker 8–1 setting up the third match for Rocque and Walker during the competition.
+The team struggled during the final, not able to figure out the ice and losing the final for the second consecutive year.
 It would be the team's last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were cancelled due to the COVID-19 pandemic.
 On March 18, 2020, it was announced that both Becca Hebert and Jesse Marlow would be leaving the team.
 Rocque and Schmiemann then announced on March 21 that Dana Ferguson and Rachelle Brown would be joining them for the 2020–21 season.